Easy Buttery Drop Biscuits

 5Scatter the cold butter cubes over the flour mixture then use a pastry blender or your fingers to cut or rub the butter in until the mixture looks like coarse crumbs (see photos or video for reference).

 6Using a fork, gently stir the milk into the biscuit mixture until the dough comes together.
 It will be a bit sticky and look shaggy.
-If the dough is too dry, add a little more milk, a tablespoon or two should do it.
+If the dough is too dry, add a tablespoon or two more milk.

-7Drop mounds of dough, about 3 tablespoons in size, onto the prepared baking sheet.
+7Drop mounds of dough, about 3 tablespoons, onto the prepared baking sheet.
 Dough mounds should be about an inch apart from each other.
 Bake for 10 to 15 minutes or until the biscuits are puffed and starting to turn brown on top.
 If some butter pools out around the bottom, it’s okay.

 8Meanwhile, melt the reserved tablespoon of butter.
-When they come out of the oven, gently brush the butter onto the top of each biscuit.
+When the biscuits come out of the oven, gently brush the butter onto the top of each.
 Serve warm.

 Adam and Joanne's Tips